 Recall an Email in Gmail

-We hope this article helped you learn more about how to recall an email in Gmail and how you can use it to make your life easier.
+We hope this article helped you learn more about how to recall an email in Gmail.
 If you’d like to learn more about upping your Gmail game, check out our list of Gmail hacks.

 Chris is a spreadsheet expert and content writer for Productivity Spot and Spreadsheet Point.
 He has a double Bachelor's Degree in Teaching and has been working in the education industry for over 11 years.
 His experience makes him adept at breaking down complex topics so that everyone is able to understand.